oladri-renuka/BGCX-GenAI/README.md

 - **Interactive Dropdown**: Users can choose from predefined financial queries.
 - **Detailed Responses**: The chatbot provides comprehensive answers based on the analyzed financial data.
-- **User-Friendly Interface**: Includes a centered title and the BCG logo for a professional appearance.
+- **User-Friendly Interface**: Includes a centered title and the BCGX logo for a professional appearance.

 ## Access the Application